BambuReviews

 By BambuReviews · · 7 min read

 After running the AMS on an X1 Carbon for four months, here’s what I’ve learned about keeping it reliable and fixing it when it misbehaves.
+Many of these jams trace back to material prep — our filament settings guide covers the drying and profile choices that prevent them.

 Understanding How the AMS Works